Zverik/every_door/README.md

 ## How To Build

 You will need the [Flutter SDK](https://docs.flutter.dev/development/tools/sdk/overview) installed.
+Alternatively, clone with submodules (`git clone --recursive`) and use `vendor/flutter/bin/flutter`.
+That is the preferred way for releases.

 1. Download [taginfo-db.db](https://taginfo.openstreetmap.org/download) and unpack it somewhere (it's ~9 GB).
 2. From the `tools` directory, run `./update.sh <path_to_taginfo_db>`.